Azure/azure-api-style-guide/docs/azure-ruleset.md

 If the operation returns a list that is potentially large, it should [support pagination](../opeapi-style-guidelines.md#).

+### az-parameter-default-not-allowed

+A required parameter should not specify a default value.

 ### az-parameter-description

 All parameters should have a description.